-CTBTO faces budgetary
+CTBTO faces budgetary challenges

 The difficult budgetary situation has dominated the Twenty-Eighth Session of the Preparatory Commission for the CTBTO.
 The Commission strongly encouraged Member States which had not yet done so to pay their contributions fully and on time.
 Executive Secretary Tibor Toth requested States Signatories, on an exceptional basis, to consider providing the Commission with additional resources.